Uniqueness and locality of the ground state of the disordered Monomer-Dimer models on independently weighted Unimodular

 \subsection{Unimodular Bienaymé-Galton-Watson trees}

 In this subsection, we introduce {\em Unimodular Bienaymé-Galton-Watson trees (UBGW)} along with models of random graphs that converge locally in law to these trees.
-Weights on vertices and edges will always be drawn independently according to distributions $\xi$ and $\omega$.
+Weights on edges and vertices will always be drawn independently according to distributions $\omega$ and $\xi$.
 These results being common folklore in the literature, we draw the presentation from \cite{enriquez2024optimalunimodularmatching}.

 Let $\pi$ be a probability measure on $\mathbb{N}_0$ with finite expectation $E > 0$.
 Let $\hat{\pi}$ be the size-biased version of $\pi$, that is, $\forall k \in \mathbb{N}_0$, $\hat{\pi} (k) =\frac{k}{E} \pi (k)$.